MicrosoftDocs/memdocs/memdocs/analytics/battery-health.md

 ---
-title: Battery Health report in advanced Endpoint analytics
+title: Battery Health report in Microsoft Intune Advanced Analytics
 titleSuffix: Microsoft Intune
 description: Learn about the battery health report as an advanced feature in Endpoint analytics ms.date: 01/26/2024